buffer/thug/doc/source/build.rst

 https://github.com/einars/js-beautify

-If not available as a package for your Linux distribution, the best way to install jsbeautifier is through easy_install.
+If not available as a package for your Linux distribution, the best way to install jsbeautifier is through pip.

 .. code-block:: sh

-        # easy_install jsbeautifier
+        # pip install jsbeautifier

 Libemu